The pace is fast, and the amount of plot development is a little light. But those are about the only faults I could lay against this comic.

 Rated T

 The opening scenes explain the abrupt ending to the previous issue.
 There's a crucial plot point in the larger story that would either take up an entire issue on its own, or a few pages of summary.
-The author has elected to handle it with the former approach.
+The author has elected to handle it with the latter approach.
 It's not perfect, but it works.

 We get back to business soon enough: Blade being an absolutely relentless hardass, the Adana drip more